-Featuring a wide variety of musical genres, British Summer Time is London’s one of the most celebrated music festivals.
-The highlight of the festival is live concerts by renowned artists from all across the world.
-The festival runs for over two weekends attracting fans from far and wide.
+Featuring a wide variety of musical genres, British Summer Time is one of London’s most celebrated music festivals.
+It runs for over two weekends attracting fans from all over the UK.

 - Where: Hyde Park, London

-Wales’s The Green Man Festival is an independent music, science, and arts festival.
-The event was first celebrated in 2003 and holds a capacity of25,000 people every year.
-The festival runs for a week and mainly features live music, especially alternative, indie, rock, folk, dance and Americana.
-The festival also hosts events related to literature, film, comedy, science, theatre, wellness, and family acts.
+Wales’s The Green Man Festival is an independent music, science and arts festival first celebrated in 2003.
+It holds a capacity of 25,000 people every year and runs for a week.
+Green Man mainly features alternative, indie, rock, folk and dance.
+It also hosts events related to literature, film, comedy, science, theatre and wellness.